emmettng/emmettng/content/blogs/No-Free-Fables-It-is-so-easy.md

 There was a serial killer.

 Whenever he came across a problem of a specific domain,  he would kidnap people with corresponding expertise and locked them up in one of 100 rooms.
-Meanwhile there are 99 monkeys each being locked in one of the other 99 rooms.
+Meanwhile there are 99 monkeys being locked in other 99 rooms.

-He then forward this task to the kidnapped expert and the other 99 monkeys.
-He swore that if he could tell the differences between works of the hostage and all these monkeys.
-He will release the hostage.
-Otherwise, he would follow his own bloody hobby.
+He then forward the task to the kidnapped expert and monkeys.
+He swore that if the work of the expert is significantly better than works of these monkeys, he will release the hostage.
+Otherwise, he would follow his own bloody desire.

-Unfortunately, after so many years, this serial killer has to keep suppressing his unspeakable dark desire.
-Because all these hostages could produce distinguishable (from monkey) work at easy.
+After so many years, due to the effort of lucky professionals from different areas, this serial killer has got all kinds of helps he need.
+He assembled his own race car, developed an app with beautiful UI, et cetera, et cetera.
+However unfortunately,  he has to keep suppressing his unspeakable dark desire. because all these hostages could produce distinguishable work at easy.

 Until one day, he needs a solution from a data scientist.
-And all he could provide to the data scientist and monkeys are the record of task description and a calculator.
+And all he could provide to the data scientist and each monkey are the task description and a calculator.